-However, there are those who have a unique form of malingering in which they create symptoms and seek procedures including surgery because they are fearful that their current symptoms.
+However, there are those who have a unique form of deception or malingering in which they create symptoms and seek procedures including surgery because they are fearful that their current symptoms may foretell upcoming problems.
 Since, in the future, they may not have medical benefits, they seek the procedures now while they are insured.

 They are, indeed, aware that their symptoms are either not as severe as they are alleging.
+This may not have deception as a goal, merely as a too.
 Driven by fear, they consciously amplify those symptoms because they strongly believe that they are headed toward the need for the surgery at some future time in life.

 They often have just enough medical information to falsify their complaints and enough information to frighten themselves regarding their future need for surgery.